Electric scooter rental trial

 Safety risks will be regularly reviewed throughout the trial.

-Nottingham City Council was named one of the Government’s Future Transport Zones in March this year.
+Nottingham City Council was named one of the Government’s Future Transport Zones in March 2020.

 For more information on Derby City Council’s scheme.